-In fact, according to Article 118a TEC, introduced by the SEA in 1986,1489 Member States shall pay particular attention to encouraging improvements, especially in the working environment, as regards OHS, and shall set as their objective the harmonization of condition in this field, while improvement has being maintained (par.
+In fact, according to Article 118a TEC, introduced by the SEA in 1986,21 Member States shall pay particular attention to encouraging improvements, especially in the working environment, as regards OHS, and shall set as their objective the harmonization of condition in this field, while improvement has being maintained (par.
 1).

 In order to help to achieve that objective, the Council, acting by a qualified majority, shall adopt, by means of directives, minimum requirements to be gradually implemented, having regard to the conditions and technical rules present in each Member State.
-Such directives shall avoid imposing administrative, financial and legal constraints in a way that would hamper the creation and development of small and medium-sized undertakings (par.
-2).
+Such

-1487 On the Robens Report, delivered in 1972 to the British Parliament by the Committee of Inquiry on Safety and Health at Work chaired by Lord Robens, see at least Brenda Barrett, 'Safety Representatives, Industrial Relations and Hard Times', (1977) 6 ILJ 165; R. C. Browne, 'Safety and health at work: The Robens Report', (1973) 30 Br J Ind Med 87; R. W. L. Howells, 'The Robens Report', (1972) 1 ILJ 185; Phil James, 'Reforming British Health and Safety Law: a framework for discussion', (1992) 21 ILJ 83; Anthony D. Woolf, 'Robens Report-The Wrong Approach?', (1973) 2 ILJ 88.
+19 On the Robens Report, delivered in 1972 to the British Parliament by the Committee of Inquiry on Safety and Health at Work chaired by Lord Robens, see at least Brenda Barrett, 'Safety Representatives, Industrial Relations and Hard Times', (1977) 6 ILJ 165; R. C. Browne, 'Safety and health at work: The Robens Report', (1973) 30 Br J Ind Med 87; R. W. L. Howells, 'The Robens Report', (1972) 1 ILJ 185; Phil James, 'Reforming British Health and Safety Law: a framework for discussion', (1992) 21 ILJ 83; Anthony D. Woolf, 'Robens Report-The Wrong Approach?', (1973) 2 ILJ 88.

-1488 David Walters, Workplace Arrangements for Worker Participation in OHS.
+20 David Walters, Workplace Arrangements for Worker Participation in OHS.
 In OHS Regulation for a Changing World of Work (Bluff, Gunningham and Johnstone Eds), (Federation Press, Sydney 2004), 68.
+21 On the SEA, the first aborted attempt to create something very close to a political union,

-1489 On the SEA, the first aborted attempt to create something very close to a political union, see George A. Bermann, 'The Single European Act: A New Constitution for the Community?', (1989) 27 Colum.J.Transnat'l L. 529; Maximilian Fuchs, 'The Bottom Line of European Labour Law (PART II)', (2004) 20 IJCCLIR 423; Juliet Lodge, 'The Single European Act: Towards a New Euro-Dynamism?', (1986) 3 JCMS 203; Majone, 'The European Community Between Social Policy and Social Regulation', (1993) 31 JCMS 153.
+21 On the SEA, the first aborted attempt to create something very close to a political union, see George A. Bermann, 'The Single European Act: A New Constitution for the Community?', (1989) 27 Colum.J.Transnat'l L. 529; Maximilian Fuchs, 'The Bottom Line of European Labour Law (PART II)', (2004) 20 IJCCLIR 423; Juliet Lodge, 'The Single European Act: Towards a New Euro-Dynamism?', (1986) 3 JCMS 203; Majone, 'The European Community Between Social Policy and Social Regulation', (1993) 31 JCMS 153.